monosarc/test/README.md

 new branch

-some this not thought of
+some this not thought of and still thinking